-Oliver’s new book, Natural Born Loser came out last August to rave reviews.
+Oliver’s new book, Natural Born Loser came out in August to rave reviews.
 He is also featured in a collection of short stories called Total Quack Up (raising funds for Dymocks Children Charities) and an anthology called A Miniature Christmas by Christmas Press.

 Oliver is also proud to be a Room To Read Author Ambassador, a non-profit organisation that brings literature to kids around the world.
 He is also a Books in Homes role model and an ambassador for the NSW Premier’s Reading Challenge.

 Now for anyone doing an assignment on me…I’m really honoured 🙂 Check out my Q and A page and ask me a question too and I’ll add it to the page.

 When I was a kid, I used to be a class clown.

 Teachers would tell me that I needed to grow up.
 But I had a better idea.
 Why don’t I choose a job where I can act like a kid and make jokes for a living!